jumpseat11/tldr/pages/osx/dseditgroup.md

 - The specified groupname will be displayed:

-'dseditgroup -o -m groupname'
+'dseditgroup -o -m member'

 - Will prompted for a password to use in conjunction with the specified username:

-'dseditgroup -P -m groupname'
+'dseditgroup -P -m member'